 Are you looking at a notice that states you need an SR22 insurance form filed when you purchase car insurance?
 Most likely the notice is from the state in which you reside or the department of motor vehicles.
 Why you are receiving such a message is quite simple.
 It is part of a penalty you received in regards to a traffic violation you recently were found guilty of committing.

 You won’t need to file an SR22 form unless you’ve committed a serious offense or have racked up several small issues that you haven’t adequately dealt with.
 Some things that will likely lead straight to an SR22 requirement are:

-There are also cases in which receiving too many speeding tickets, or failure to pay ticket fines could lead you to need an SR22 filing.
+There are also cases in which receiving too many points against your driver's license or other administrative action could lead you to need an SR22 filing.